Alvin Andrew Kelly: Murder of John Ford

 On June 9, a passer-by walking around the northern section of Lake Cherokee, discovered the severely decomposed body of a man lying face up in some shrubbery.
 After notifying a nearby construction worker about his discovery, the man called the police, who traveled to the area and examined the body for possible identification.
 As the decedent had no such documents on him, the body was sent to a forensics lab in Dallas.
 On the next day, using the man's fingerprints, coroners identified him as 32-year-old John Eugene Ford, a resident of Jefferson, who had been shot multiple times with a small-caliber pistol.
-After his identification, Ford's murder was quickly linked to that of a burned 1974 Ford Ranchero found in Longview a week prior, which was found to belong to his father.
+After his identification, Ford's murder was quickly linked to the case of a burned 1974 Ford Ranchero found in Longview a week prior, which was found to belong to his father.

 A few days after the discovery, Kelly was brought forward as a possible suspect in the case, as he had sought treatment at the Hart Clinic in Gladewater for gasoline burns on his body, supposedly caused while repairing a truck whose carburetor blew up.
 At that time, he had an arrest warrant issued for failing to appear in court on drug distribution charges.
 Still, as no solid evidence linked him to the killing, Kelly was considered only a person of interest.

 Investigation, arrest, and charges

 Between 1984 and his arrest on March 31, 1990, Kelly was imprisoned several times for minor crimes.
 Upon his latest release, he adopted the alias of "Doyle Gilbreath" and moved to Durant, Oklahoma.
 A break in the case came in when a local reported finding a rusted handgun which, upon examination, was determined to have been purchased by Ford only weeks before his death.
-Utilising this tip, authorities conducted further investigation and finally charged Kelly with the murder.
+Utilizing this tip, authorities conducted further investigation and finally charged Kelly with the murder.
 He later pleaded guilty and was given a 35-year prison sentence, to be served concurrently with a separate 25-year prison sentence for sexual assault, concerning Kelly sexually abusing two teenage inmates while awaiting trial at the Gregg County Jail.

-Five months after conviction for the Ford murder, investigators were contacted by Cynthia, who had been divorced and had moved away from Kelly by then.
+Five months after conviction for the Ford murder, investigators were contacted by Cynthia, who had divorced and moved away from Kelly by then.
 She claimed that she was willing to testify against her ex-husband in the murders of the Morgan family, claiming that she and Wilson had been present at the crime scene and had acted as accomplices.
-Due to these revelations, Kelly was charged with the murders, soon followed by the arrest and charging of Wilson as well, who had also been sought for stealing a car.
+Due to these revelations, Kelly was charged with the murders, followed by the arrest and charging of Wilson as well, who had also been sought for stealing a car.
 Upon announcing the arrests, the Gregg County District Attorney, David Brabham, announced that he would seek the death penalty against both men.
-For a short time, it was believed that the killings might be related to the then-unsolved Kentucky Fried Chicken murders in Kilgore, which was later found to be unrelated.
+For a short time, it was believed that the killings might be related to the then-unsolved Kentucky Fried Chicken murders in Kilgore, which were later found to be unrelated.